 Recipe FAQ’s

-Do you have to use cucumber in tzatziki sauce?
+Do you have to use cucumber in this tzatziki sauce recipe?

-Cucumber is one of the main components of tzatziki sauce so if you are not a fan or cannot have cucumber then maybe try this healthy roasted vegetable dip of this green goddess dressing.
+Cucumber is one of the main components of tzatziki sauce so if you are not a fan or cannot have cucumber then maybe try this green goddess dressing instead.
+Of course, you can leave the cucumber out and you will still enjoy a delicious, creamy, flavorful Greek yogurt dip.

 Is Tzatziki healthier than hummus?